xcoincoder/qtep/doc/README.md

-Qtum Core
+Qtep Core
 =============

 Setup
 ---------------------
-Qtum Core is the original Qtum client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Qtum transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Qtep Core is the original Qtep client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Qtep transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Qtum Core, visit [qtumcore.org](https://www.qtumcore.org/).
+To download Qtep Core, visit [qtepcore.org](https://www.qtepcore.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Qtum Core on your native platform.
+The following are some helpful notes on how to run Qtep Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/qtum-qt` (GUI) or
+- `bin/qtep-qt` (GUI) or
-- `bin/qtumd` (headless)
+- `bin/qtepd` (headless)

 ### Windows

-Unpack the files into a directory, and then run qtum-qt.exe.
+Unpack the files into a directory, and then run qtep-qt.exe.

 ### macOS

-Drag Qtum Core to your applications folder, and then run Qtum Core.
+Drag Qtep Core to your applications folder, and then run Qtep Core.

 ### Need Help?